 The mission of the School of Information is to create and share knowledge to help people use information – with technology – to build a better world.
 A successful candidate will be committed to, and will directly contribute to our goal of being the best research and teaching institution for the understanding and design of information and its technologies in service of people and society.

-The School is home to vibrant research and teaching programs, with 36 FTE professors, and over 400 students.
-We offer a PhD, a Master of Science in Information, a Master of Health Informatics (joint with the School of Public Health), and a Bachelor of Science in Information.
+The School is home to vibrant research and teaching programs, with 59 core faculty, and nearly 850 students.
+We offer four degrees: a Ph.D., a Master of Science in Information, a Master of Health Informatics, and a Bachelor of Science in Information.